andreika-git/hellen-one/readme.md

 hellen-one is a toolset to produce custom PCBs by merging gerber files of known proven functional modules into trivial _frame_ PCB with mostly just the main vehicle connector.
 Gerber merging happens in the cloud, i.e. on the github server.

-1: fork https://github.com/rusefi/hellen-example/ repo to get github actions and meta files [learn about forking](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)
+Step 1: fork https://github.com/rusefi/hellen-example/ repo to get github actions and meta files [learn about forking](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)

-2: make sure github actions are enabled/enable github actions on your fork
+Step 2: make sure github actions are enabled/enable github actions on your fork

-3: replace xxx and yyy in ``revision.txt`` with name of your board
+Step 3: replace xxx and yyy in ``revision.txt`` with name of your board

-4: create youboard.kicad_pcb from [proven modules](https://github.com/andreika-git/hellen-one/tree/master/modules) using KiCAD
+Step 4: create youboard.kicad_pcb from [proven modules](https://github.com/andreika-git/hellen-one/tree/master/modules) using KiCAD

-5: push into github to trigger hellen-one gerber expert and gerber merge (that's where the hellen magic happens! for instance gerber export is taken care by [export.sh](https://github.com/andreika-git/hellen-one/blob/master/kicad/bin/export.sh) script which github action would invoke _automatically_.
+Step 5: push into github to trigger hellen-one gerber expert and gerber merge (that's where the hellen magic happens! for instance gerber export is taken care by [export.sh](https://github.com/andreika-git/hellen- one/blob/master/kicad/bin/export.sh) script which github action would invoke _automatically_.
 Just watch for the yellow circle to turn into a green checkmark.)

-6: (sorry rotation only by factor of 90 degrees at this point)
+Step 6: (sorry rotation only by factor of 90 degrees at this point)

-7: order your using fabrication files from 'boards' folder!
+Step 7: order your using fabrication files from 'boards' folder!

 Please see how some of the open source boards are done and follow the pattern: